May 24, 2018

 Navarro Named Transformative Teacher Education Fellow

-Oscar Navarro was named a 2018 Transformative Teacher Education Fellow for his “great passion and a unique perspective in working for social justice in teacher education.”
+Arcadia University named Oscar Navarro a 2018 Transformative Teacher Education Fellow for his “great passion and a unique perspective in working for social justice in teacher education.”
 Navarro was one of 14 fellows selected from over 115 applicants who will participate in a summer institute and embark on research that explores the recruitment and retainment of K-12 teachers of color.

 Faculty Published in Journal of Adolescent & Adult Literacy